Resources for Veterans

 Veteran Affairs and Services

-The U.S. Department of Veterans Affairs (VA) aims to end Veteran homelessness by 2015 and is providing at-risk and homeless Veterans with health care, housing, employment, education other job training resources.
+The U.S. Department of Veterans Affairs (VA) aims to end Veteran homelessness and is providing at-risk and homeless Veterans with health care, housing, employment, education other job training resources.
 Trained responders are available to talk confidentially by phone or online chat at 1-877-4AID VET (1-877-424-3838).